treeman/jonashietala/posts/2018-07-28-bitcoins_security_isnt_binary.markdown

 A common defense in these discussions is "But always prioritizing security over all else is good".
 Except it's not consistently prioritized.

 I bring you the case of SegWit, a solution to the [transaction malleability problem][].
-Jaqen Hash’ghar wrote a [great article (2016)][A fork too far] the whole ordeal.
+Jaqen Hash’ghar wrote a [great article (2016)][A fork too far] of the whole ordeal.
 I recommend it although it's a bit long.

 To make a long story short SegWit was deployed as a soft fork instead of a hard fork.
 A hard fork would have been cleaner but it requires all nodes to upgrade and people must agree with the change otherwise the coin would have split into multiple coins (like the Bitcoin and Bitcoin Cash hard fork split).
 This was deemed extremely unwanted since consensus would be hard to get (maybe there's some parallels to the black and white security approach but that's not the point I'm trying to make).